 Click one of the following buttons to reserve:

 As always, stroller use is not allowed inside the Aquarium.
 In order to maintain proper safety and social distancing protocols, our stroller check has been temporarily closed.
 A small, on-site parking area for strollers is available for self-park, but space is limited.

 Backpack carriers are not available for rent at this time.

-In accordance with CDC guidance, all guests 2 years of age and older are required to wear a proper face covering while on the Aquarium's campus.
+All guests 2 years of age and older are required to wear a proper face covering while on the Aquarium's campus.
 Face coverings must cover the nose and mouth, be secured with ties or ear loops and fit snugly against the face.
 Acceptable examples include surgical masks and cloth face masks (either purchased or handmade).

 A supply of complimentary surgical masks are on hand for those who arrive without a proper face covering.

-All guests are subject to a non-contact temperature check* prior to entry.
+All guests are subject to a temperature check prior to entry.
 Guests who present with a temperature of 100.4 or higher will not be able to enter the Aquarium.
 Any already-purchased admission will be refunded.

 Food & Water

 As always, touch-free water bottle refill stations are available for use throughout our campus.
 Guests are encouraged to bring their own water bottles.
 Water fountains are temporarily disabled.